 Beta (12-40 Hz)

 Beta waves are mostly associated with our conscious daily cognitive processes in the waking state.
-This includes our ability to stay task-oriented, to focus, and solve problems.
+This includes our ability to stay task-oriented, to focus, and to solve problems.
 Much of our necessary logic is best refined when the beta waves are at an optimal frequency.

 Too much beta activity can lead to over-stimulation, high anxiety, and stress.

-Too little beta activity can lead to depression, lack of attention, and poor problem solving or logic skills.
+Too little beta activity can lead to depression, lack of attention, and poor problem-solving or logic skills.